What is Haro link building and how do you use it?

 However, it can also be time-consuming and has a low response rate which makes it difficult to get your responses accepted.
 On top of that, the quality of the links can vary greatly so you may not always get high quality.

-Despite these drawbacks, Haro is still a great way to get links and should not be overlooked.
+Even though it can be difficult (easier if you get the masterclass!)
+Haro is still a great way to get links and should not be overlooked.
 Just make sure that you take the time to craft quality pitches for the best chance of getting published.

 Frequently Asked Questions